 The purpose of the fall semester second-year clerkship experience is designed to familiarize the student with evaluation and implementation of physical therapy in the orthopedic outpatient setting.
 During this clerkship, pairs of students are assigned to a clinical instructor in an outpatient orthopedic clinic in the community.
 Students participate in patient evaluations and treatments, and complete assignments in conjunction with the didactic coursework provided concurrently in PT 6283/6284 Musculoskeletal I and II.
 The second objective of the second-year fall semester clerkship is to familiarize the student with the role of a physical therapist as a promoter of health and wellness, as well as exposing student to health disparities in urban, rural and global health settings.
 Students work under the guidance of a community liaison on group service-learning projects designed to assist an underserved community.

 During the spring semester the second-year clerkship is designed to familiarize the student with the role of the physical therapist in a neuro-rehabilitation setting.
 Student pairs are assigned to one clinical instructor at a local hospital or rehabilitation center where they will observe, perform evaluations and practice treatment skills learned in their concurrent Neuro-rehabilitation I coursework (PT 6287).
-The remaining objectives of the second-year spring semester clerkship is to expose DPT students to the legislative issues affecting the profession of Physical Therapy through participation in the MN APTA Legislative Day and to also familiarize DPT students with adjustment issues in relation to disability.
+The remaining objective of the second-year spring semester clerkship is to expose DPT students to the legislative issues affecting the profession of Physical Therapy through participation in the MN APTA Legislative Day and to also familiarize DPT students with adjustment issues in relation to disability.

 Third-Year Full-Time Internships (PT 6295, PT 6296, PT 6297, PT 6298)

-In response to an increased interest in international opportunities for Doctor of Physical Therapy students and the University of Minnesota's commitment to better prepare individuals to participate in global health initiatives, the Program in Physical Therapy has developed three International Internships that allow for diverse experiences in global health care and physical therapy.
+In response to an increased interest in international opportunities for Doctor of Physical Therapy students and the University of Minnesota's commitment to better prepare individuals to participate in global health initiatives, the Program in Physical Therapy has developed International Internships that allow for diverse experiences in global health care and physical therapy.
 International Internships are available only during the last spring semester of the third year.

 Current international internship opportunities exist in the following locations: